kayazay/imdb-nigerian-movies/README.md

-# DATA WAREHOUSE OF NIGERIAN MOVIES
+# Data Warehouse of Nigerian Movies

 ## Run this project periodically
 - Make request to [imdb](imdb.com) to get information on Nigerian movies;